tinyheero/R-Heatmaps/README.md

     The repository comes with the following files/folders:

+    * Generating-Heatmaps-in-R.pdf: This is the PDF version of the slidedeck for the workshop.
-    * R-heatmap-slides.pdf: This is the slide deck for the workshop.
+    * Generating-Heatmaps-in-R.pptx: This is the powerpoint version of the slidedeck for the workshop.
     * heatmap-cluster.Rmd: This is a Rmarkdown file that contains a tutorial and code on how to generate the images shown in the slide deck
     * data: Folder containing the data files required for the `heatmap-cluster.Rmd` file.